powderflask/django-move-model/README.rst

         ``> django-admin makemigrations origin destination``

-    3. edit the new origin app migration script and replace the ``DeleteModel`` migration operation with `move_model.operations.MoveModelOut` -- simply change the name of the operation and add a 'table' argument to provide the destination table name -- {applabel}_{modelname} by default.
+    3. edit the new origin app migration script and replace the ``DeleteModel`` migration operation with ``move_model.operations.MoveModelOut`` -- simply change the name of the operation and add a 'table' argument to provide the destination table name -- {applabel}_{modelname} is django default.

         This custom operation applies ``DeleteModel`` to the migration state, but uses an ``AlterModelTable`` operation to rename the DB table rather than deleting it.